googleapis/google-cloud-node/handwritten/pubsub/samples/README.md

 topics.js <command>

 Commands:
-  topics.js list                                   Lists all topics in the current project. topics.js create <topicName>                     Creates a new topic. topics.js delete <topicName>                     Deletes a topic. topics.js publish <topicName> <message>          Publishes a message to a topic. topics.js publish-batch <topicName> <message>    Publishes messages to a topic using custom batching settings. topics.js publish-ordered <topicName> <message>  Publishes an ordered message to a topic. topics.js get-policy <topicName>                 Gets the IAM policy for a topic. topics.js set-policy <topicName>                 Sets the IAM policy for a topic. topics.js test-permissions <topicName>           Tests the permissions for a topic.
+  topics.js list                                      Lists all topics in the current project. topics.js create <topicName>                        Creates a new topic. topics.js delete <topicName>                        Deletes a topic. topics.js publish <topicName> <message>             Publishes a message to a topic. topics.js publish-attributes <topicName> <message>  Publishes a message with custom attributes to a Topic topics.js publish-batch <topicName> <message>       Publishes messages to a topic using custom batching settings. topics.js publish-ordered <topicName> <message>     Publishes an ordered message to a topic. topics.js get-policy <topicName>                    Gets the IAM policy for a topic. topics.js set-policy <topicName>                    Sets the IAM policy for a topic. topics.js test-permissions <topicName>              Tests the permissions for a topic.

 Options:
   --version  Show version number                                                                               [boolean]